varudhamalabinaya/Varudhammal-Abinaya-B/README.md

 ## 💡 About Me
 I enjoy learning new technologies, writing online, and exploring design tools.
-I write on [Substack](https://your-substack-link) sharing thoughts and personal reflections.
+✍️ I also write technical and personal blogs on dev.to to document my learning journey.
 Occasionally, I explore graphic design through courses or by experimenting with tools like Figma and Canva — often guided by ChatGPT!

 ---